 The Other Side of China’s Economic Miracle

-China has witnessed the greatest stretch of sustained growth and poverty alleviation in human history, made possible by the brutal exploitation of millions workers.
-A new book recounts the life of one of them offering a glimpse into the dark side of China’s success.
+China has witnessed the greatest stretch of growth and poverty alleviation in human history, made possible by the brutal exploitation of millions of workers.
+A new book recounts one of their lives, offering a glimpse into the dark side of China’s success.

 A memoir by the Chinese worker-poet Xiao Hai offers a bracing look into the lives of the millions of workers facing brutal exploitation during the country’s gilded age.
 (Cheng Xin / Getty Images)